Matt Jukes: Metropolitan Police Service (2020–present)

-In November 2020 he moved to the Metropolitan Police Service (MPS) as an Assistant Commissioner, succeeding Mark Simmons and initially with a remit for the MPS's transformation programme.
+In November 2020, he moved to the Metropolitan Police Service (MPS) as an Assistant Commissioner, succeeding Mark Simmons and initially with a remit for the MPS's transformation programme.
 As of 7 October 2024, Jukes was Head of Counter Terrorism Policing at the Met.
-As of June 2025 he was Head of the Counter Terrorism Coordination Committee, also.
+As of June 2025, he was also Head of the Counter Terrorism Coordination Committee.

 In May 2025, it was announced he would take on the role of Acting Deputy Commissioner of the Metropolitan Police Service, after Dame Lynne Owens announced her retirement in February 2025; he was confirmed substantively in that rank in May of the same year.

 Honours

 Jukes has been awarded the following honours: